Golden Gate to Ancient Rus'. VI

 We see the main Temple of Vladimir,

-This is a multi-domed cathedral i.e. it has several domes
+This is a multi-domed cathedral, that is, it has several domes

-This is a powerful structure erected from thin brick interspersed with natural stone.
+This is a powerful structure erected from thin bricks interspersed with natural stone.

 Each temple collects all the cultural wealth Ancient Rus'.

-And what kind of wealth will we see now?
+And what kind of wealth are we going to see now?

-Let's get in there!
+Let's go in there!
 Sound 10 Slide service and church hymns

-Teacher: Here there is a service, the clergyman says a prayer., and you hear a church hymn
+Teacher: There is a service going on here, the clergyman says a prayer, and you hear church chants

 Let's look at the walls of the temple.
 What do we see? (drawings)